Ian Nepomniachtchi: 2016–2020

 Nepomniachtchi won the 7th Hainan Danzhou tournament in July and the Tal Memorial in October.

 At the 42nd Chess Olympiad, held in 2016, he won the team bronze medal and an individual silver playing board 4 for Russia.

+At the Chess World Cup 2017, Nepomniachtchi defeated Mladen Palac and Baskaran Adhiban in the first and second rounds, but lost to Baadur Jobava in tiebreaks.

 On 10 December 2017, Ian won a chess game against world champion Magnus Carlsen at the super tournament in London.
-In the tournament, Nepomniachtchi, the leader after 8 rounds (+3-0=5), lost in a tie-break to Fabiano Caruana, who managed to catch up with the leader in the 9th round, and took 2nd place.
-On 27 December 2017, he took third place in the World Rapid Chess Championship, which ended in Riyadh.
+In the tournament, Nepomniachtchi, the leader after eight rounds (+3−0=5), lost in a tie-break to Fabiano Caruana, who managed to catch up with the leader in the ninth round, and took 2nd place.
+On 27 December 2017, he took third in the World Rapid Chess Championship, which ended in Riyadh.

 In July 2018, he won the 46th Dortmund Sparkassen Chess Meeting, scoring 5/7 (+3–0=4) to finish a point ahead of his nearest competitors.

 In January 2019, Nepomniachtchi competed in the 81st Tata Steel Masters, placing third with 7½/13 (+4–2=7).

 In March 2019, Nepomniachtchi contributed to Russia's World Team Chess Championship.

+At the Chess World Cup 2019, Nepomniachtchi advanced past the third round for the first time.
+He was defeated by Yu Yangyi in the fourth round.

-In late May of the same year, he participated in the Moscow FIDE Grand Prix tournament, which was part of the qualification cycle for the 2020 World Chess Championship.
-The tournament was a 16-player event.
-Nepomniachtchi defeated GM Alexander Grischuk in rapid tiebreaks during the finale, winning the tournament.
-This brought him a total of 9 Grand Prix points, placing him at the top of the scoreboard.
+Over the course of 2019, he participated in the FIDE Grand Prix series, which was part of the qualification cycle for the 2020 World Chess Championship.
+In the series, Nepomniachtchi won two out of three tournaments in which he played.
+He finished second in the overall standings of the series, qualifying him for the 2020 Candidates Tournament.

-In December 2020, he won the Russian championship with 7.5 points out of eleven matches, edging out GM Sergey Karjakin by half a point.
+In December 2020, he won the Russian championship with 7½ points out of 11 matches, edging out GM Sergey Karjakin by half a point.

 2021

-In April 2021, Nepomniachtchi won the 2020/2021 Candidates tournament with 8.5/14 points (+5-2=7) half a point above second place Maxime Vachier-Lagrave.
+In April 2021, Nepomniachtchi won the 2020/2021 Candidates tournament with 8½/14 points (+5-2=7) half a point above second place Maxime Vachier-Lagrave.
 The Candidates win qualified Nepomniachtchi to challenge Magnus Carlsen in a match for the World Chess Championship in November–December 2021.
-Carlsen retained his title, winning 7½-3½.
+Carlsen retained his title, winning 7½–3½.

-In August 2021 Nepomniachtchi was Russia’s highest-ranked chess player, with a rating of 2792.
+In August 2021 Nepomniachtchi was Russia's highest-ranked chess player, with a rating of 2792.
 This placed him fourth in the world and second in Europe (after Magnus Carlsen).

-From 26–28 December 2021, Nepomniachtchi participated in the 2021 FIDE World Rapid Championship, where he ended up as one of the joint leaders with 9.5/13 points, and scored second place after tiebreaks.
-As a result, he qualified for a playoff against Nodirbek Abdusattorov, who also had 9.5/13 points and scored first place after tiebreaks.
+From 26 to 28 December 2021, Nepomniachtchi participated in the 2021 FIDE World Rapid Championship, where he ended as one of the joint leaders with 9½/13 points, and scored second place after tiebreaks.
+As a result, he qualified for a playoff against Nodirbek Abdusattorov, who also had 9½/13 points and scored first place after tiebreaks.
 Nepomniachtchi held Abdusattorov to a draw in their first playoff game, but lost in the second.
-As a result, he ended up with second place in the event.
+As a result, he ended in second place.

-In December 2021 Nepomniachtchi played a friendly match with Nornickel president Vladimir Potanin, which ended with victory for the grandmaster in the 38th move.
+In December 2021, Nepomniachtchi played a friendly game with Nornickel president Vladimir Potanin, which ended with victory for the grandmaster in the 38th move.